adamjast/rewardful/README.md

 - A online reviews and rewards platform designed to enhance the post-transactional relationship between businesses and their customers.
 - An online platform to enhance the relationship between businesses and their customers after a visit using reviews.

-## 2. Initial Problems
+## Initial Problems
-Problems that this product is trying to solve
+Problems that this product is trying to solve.

+1. There is little to no engagement between the business and the reviewer once a review is posted
+2. Businesses have no opportunity to rectify any negative reviews, which can ultimately sever their ratings
+3. It is difficult for many businesses to have more of their customers to write reviews
+4. Too many 4.5 star rated businesses can make it harder for businesses stand out
+5. Many reviews provide little to no value ("The restaurant was busy" Okay, what time and day was it busy so I can avoid going when it's busy???)

 1. Submitting a negative review to the public before a owner can resolve it.
 2. Increase the number of positive customers reviews